 Long-term investments actually offer you more stable and consistent returns, especially if you have a 10 or 20-year investment plan on your stocks.

 There is more profit and less losses in a long-term investment compared to a short-term investment.

 Which Is The Least Risky Investment?

-They are issued by banks and offer a higher interest rate than savings accounts.
+Certificates of Deposit (CDs) are also pretty safe.
+CDs are issued by banks and offer a higher interest rate than savings accounts.
 They have specific maturity dates and money cannot be withdrawn before a specified period of time.
-With CD’s, you are paid interest at regular intervals and once it matures, you can take out your principal amount plus any accrued interest.
-Because of their higher payouts and safety, CD’s can be a good investment option.
+With CD's, you are paid interest at regular intervals and once it matures, you can take out your principal amount plus any accrued interest.
+Because of their higher payouts and safety, CD's can be a good investment option.